How Often Should You Upgrade Your Driver?

 Price

-Every golfer will have their own budget but what cannot be ignored is that modern, premium drivers come with premium prices.
-As a result good bargains can be had on used drivers however you should acknowledge that these drivers will not have the fitting options comparable to newer models, and they will age faster too.
+Every golfer will have their own budget, but what cannot be ignored is that modern, premium drivers come with premium prices.
+As a result, good bargains can be had on used drivers however, you should acknowledge that these drivers will not have the fitting options comparable to newer models.

 We also recommend thinking about how often you want to upgrade your driver because if it is every few years, then a less expensive pre-owned option could be the way to go.
-Alternatively if you upgrade only every five or six years, then perhaps spending a little bit more could be more beneficial to you.
+Alternatively, if you upgrade only every five or six years, then perhaps spending a little bit more could be more beneficial to you over that period.

 Verdict

-The big question we were trying to answer is how often should you upgrade your driver.
-Now there may not be a definitive answer here but one of the main conclusions we came to was that from generation to generation, we are talking marginal gains.
+The big question we were trying to answer is how often you should upgrade your driver.
+Now, there may not be a definitive answer here, but one of the main conclusions we came to was that from generation to generation, we are talking very marginal gains.
 So if your driver is only a couple of years old, a new one may not revolutionize your performance.

-However any older than that and there are clear benefits to be had in terms of total performance, forgiveness, adjustability and so on.
-If you can couple that with a custom fitting then we are confident that upgrading will deliver results.
+However, any older than that and there could be some clear benefits to be had in terms of forgiveness, adjustability, and so on.
+If you can couple that with a custom fitting, then we are confident that upgrading will deliver results.

 In July 2023, Neil became just the 9th editor in Golf Monthly's 112-year history.
 Originally working with the best coaches in the UK to produce instruction content, he has also presented many Golf Monthly videos looking at all areas of the game from Tour player interviews to the rules of golf.